How to Build Simple React App (Part 4)

 );

-First two functions (getVisibilityFilter and getTodos) are simple selectors (plain functions) which only subtract part of the state relevant to our real selector. getVisibleTodos is actual selector created with createSelector function (got from reselect library). createSelector will create thr function which gets a state as a parameter, then will put that state through all "plain selector functions" we provide as first argument (in array), and then those extracted values will be passed to the second parameter, which is our filtering function.
-You see how does it work, it creates a wrapper around our "filter" function which decides if the actual function should be called or not.
-It works similar to like connect on connecting components with the state (if you remember it won't always send props to the component, but only when relevant parts of application state changes).
+The first two functions (getVisibilityFilter and getTodos) are simple selectors (plain functions) which only subtract part of the state relevant to our real selector. getVisibleTodos is the actual selector created with createSelector function (got from reselect library). createSelector will create the function which gets a state as a parameter, then will put that state through all "plain selector functions" we provide as the first argument (in array), and then those extracted values will be passed to the second parameter, which is our filtering function.
+You see how it works, it creates a wrapper around our "filter" function which decides if the actual function should be called or not.
+It works similarly to like connect on connecting components with the state (if you remember it won't always send props to the component, but only when relevant parts of the application state change).
 More on selectors read on their official page.

 npm install --save reselect

-Let's carry on, for now, we are again getting an error about importing non-existing constant, let's fix that first, we need to add following three constants in our constants.js.
+Let's carry on, for now, we are again getting an error about importing a non-existing constants, let's fix that first, we need to add the following three constants in our constants.js.

 // src/components/Home/TodoList/constants.js